cables-gl/cables/doc/mqtt_arduino/mqtt_arduino.md

 ## Testing the components

 In genereal it’s a good idea to test every functionality of our project on its own and make sure they work individually.
-Getting started with Arduino

 Follow the tutorial on [Getting started with the Arduino/Genuino MKR1000](https://www.arduino.cc/en/Guide/MKR1000) and make sure you can successfully upload the *Blink* example (*Examples* —> *Basic* —> *Blink*).